Darlenne-M/su25-Group5/README.md

 ### 2.1 Product Functions
  Service providers can use the platform to list and manage offerings that cater to pet owners' needs, while customers can easily discover and book the right care for their pets.
-A key feature of our website is real-time updates during service visits, enhancing transparency and peace of mind.
+A key feature of our website is real-time updates during service visits, if time allows, enhancing transparency and peace of mind.

 ### 2.2 Product Constraints
 The program requires a computer with Java JDK 21 installed to run.
 Due to a tight development timeline of four weeks, some features may need to be deprioritized or removed before the initial release.
 Since we are using Postgresql database to store the information, the system may struggle to support more users, more data, or more activity without performance issues or limitations.